 DUI Services may be necessary if a charge of driving under the influence, DWI or DUI is brought against you.
 It can be devastating.
-If you are convicted, the charge can stay on your record for years.
-You may not be able to get employment because of it.
+Also, if you are convicted, the charge can stay on your record for years.
+In fact, you may not be able to get employment because of it.
 You may have trouble renting an apartment or being approved for other activities that require a criminal background check.
-One bad decision can lead to years of hardship.
+Consequently, one bad decision can lead to years of hardship.

-The attorneys at My AZ Lawyers have the training and experience you need to give you the DUI help you need.
-Our team of DUI lawyers have experience representing DUI cases and defending other traffic violations.
+In addition, the attorneys at My AZ Lawyers have the training and experience you need to give you the DUI help you need.
+Also, our team of DUI lawyers have experience representing DUI cases and defending other traffic violations.

 If you have been charged with DUI in Glendale, Phoenix, Mesa, Chandler, Scottsdale, Avondale, Gilbert or Tucson, contact My AZ Lawyers to find out how our experienced team may be able to help you.
 Our lawyers will work with you to explore the best strategy for defending your case to get a just outcome that does not ruin your life.
 Call us toll-free today or drop us a line to find out how our lawyers can give you the DUI help that you need so you can protect your future.

 It is against Arizona law for any person to drive or be in actual physical control of a vehicle while under the influence of an intoxicating liquor or drug.
 You give consent to test for BAC or BADC when you apply for and receive an Arizona drivers license.
 BAC or BADC is Blood Alcohol Concentration or Drug Content.
 The Implied Consent Law means that if you hold an Arizona drivers license, you understand that if you are requested to submit to a BADC test, you must comply.
 A BADC test of breath, blood, or urine may measure the amount of alcohol or drugs present in your bloodstream.
 If a law enforcement officer has reason to believe you are driving impaired or under the influence, they may subject you to a test.